-I am Translational Omics Scientist within the Transplantation Research Group in the Nuffield Department of Surgical Sciences at the University of Oxford.
 My work focuses on the identification of new diagnostic and prognostic biomarkers of organ injury and repair in solid organ transplantation.
-We have developed novels methods to generate Multi-Omics data from a range of biological materials: tissues, blood, urine, tears, saliva, nipple aspirate fluid (NAF), bile and organ perfusate, within the Consortium on Organ Preservation in Europe (COPE) and the Consortium on Quality in Organ Donation (QUOD) in the UK.
-The profiling for Proteins and Metabolites will enable (i) the selection of viable organs for transplantation, (ii) the elucidation of the molecular pathways involved in the onset of ischemia and repair, and (iii) identification of optimal interventions in perfusion models to reduce organ damage during the transplantation process.
+In collaboration with the Consortium for Organ Preservation in Europe (COPE) and the Quality in Organ Donation (QUOD) biobank, I have helped to develop new methods of generating multi-omics data from a range of biological materials e.g., tissue, blood, urine and bile.
+These methods will enable (i) the selection of viable organs for transplantation, (ii) the elucidation of the molecular pathways involved in the onset of organ ischemia and repair, and (iii) the identification of optimal interventions in perfusion models to reduce organ damage during the transplantation process.

-After completing my Bachelor of Pharmacy from Bahauddin Zakariya University, Pakistan, I did my MSc in Oncology at University of Bradford UK in 2011.
-I worked as Research Technician in Proteomics at University of Bradford for 2 years and was involved in maintenance and development of LC-MS methods for identification of biomarkers in human cancers.
-In 2017, I completed my PhD degree under supervision of Prof. Laurence H. Patterson and Dr. Chris W. Sutton at Institute of Cancer Therapeutics, University of Bradford, UK, focused on early detection and stratification of breast cancer subtypes using Proteomics applications.
-From 2017 to 2019, I was involved in a Drug development Programme funded by Yorkshire Cancer Research UK.
-In 2019, I moved to Cancer Research UK Cambridge Institute and was involved in Management and maintenance of Proteomics facility and developed new methods for proteins analysis.
-In 2020, I was appointed as Translational Omics Scientist in the Nuffield Department of Surgical Sciences at the University of Oxford UK.
+After completing my Bachelor of Pharmacy degree at Bahauddin Zakariya University, Pakistan, I completed an MSc in Oncology at the University of Bradford in 2011.
+I then worked as a Proteomics Research Technician at the University of Bradford for 2 years and was involved in the development of liquid chromatography - mass spectrometry (LC-MS) methods for the identification of biomarkers in human cancers.
+In 2017, I completed my PhD at the Institute of Cancer Therapeutics, University of Bradford under the supervision of Professor Laurence Patterson and Dr Chris Sutton.
+My PhD focused on using proteomics for early detection and stratification of breast cancer subtypes.
+Following the completion of my PhD, I was involved in a drug development programme funded by Yorkshire Cancer Research UK for two years.
+In 2019, I moved to the Cancer Research UK Cambridge Institute and was involved in the management of a proteomics facility and developed new methods for protein analysis.
+In 2020, I joined the Transplantation Research Group in NDS as a Translational Omics Scientist.

 “Proteomics analysis of colon cancer progression”, Saira Saleem, Sahrish Tariq, Iffat Aleem, Sadr ul Shaheed, Muhammad Tahseen, Aribah Atiq, Chris Sutton, Clinical proteomics 2019, 16:44